Content

 Use for customer analytics in Power BI visualizations.3.
 Top 10 Products by Revenue

-SELECT TOP 10 ProductName, SUM(Revenue) AS Total FROM Products GROUP BY ProductName ORDER BY Total DESC
+SELECT TOP 10 ProductName, SUM(Revenue) AS Total FROM Products GROUP BY ProductName ORDER BY Total DESC4.
+Monthly Active Users

-SELECT FORMAT(LoginDate, 'yyyy-MM') AS Month, COUNT(DISTINCT UserID) AS ActiveUsers FROM UserLogins GROUP BY FORMAT(LoginDate, 'yyyy-MM')
+SELECT FORMAT(LoginDate, 'yyyy-MM') AS Month, COUNT(DISTINCT UserID) AS ActiveUsers FROM UserLogins GROUP BY FORMAT(LoginDate, 'yyyy-MM')5.
+Inventory Stock Alert

 SELECT ProductID, ProductName, StockLevel FROM Inventory WHERE StockLevel < 50